10 Free Attractions in New Jersey

 707 Route 9 N., Cape May Court House, NJ

-Explore more than 85 acres of lush country gardens at this county park, or bring the whole family to the Cape May County Zoo, a free attraction featuring more than 550 animals, representing more than 250 species.
-You can find lions, tigers and bears (plus much more!) at this exciting kid-friendly destination.
+Explore more than 200 acres of lush country gardens at this county park, or bring the whole family to the Cape May County Zoo, a free attraction featuring more than 550 animals, representing over 250 species.
+You can find lions, snow leopards and bears (plus much more!) at this exciting kid-friendly destination.

 354 Stockton St., Princeton, NJ